 Natural gas from producers' wells is transported to our gathering pipelines for delivery to our processing plants, where impurities are removed and economically viable products are separated from the raw gas stream.
-With an extensive network of approximately 4,000 kilometres of gas gathering pipelines and 15 natural gas processing plants located in some of the most prospective, gas prone areas of the Western Canada Sedimentary Basin, we can offer flexible services tailored to producer needs.
-Most of our plants are able to process both sweet and sour gas and extract valuable natural gas liquids from the raw gas stream.
+With an extensive network of approximately 5,000 kilometres of pipelines and 17 natural gas processing plants located in some of the most prospective, gas prone areas of the Western Canada Sedimentary Basin, we can offer flexible services tailored to producer needs.
+Many of our plants are able to process both sweet and sour gas and extract valuable natural gas liquids from the raw gas stream.

 (1) Keyera is the operator of all the gas plants listed except Edson, which is operated by Repsol Canada Energy Partnership (formerly Talisman Energy Inc.) and Alder Flats (formally known as “O’Chiese Nees-Ohpawganu’ck”), which is operated by Bellatrix.
 Keyera also has a 36% ownership interest in the Gregg Lake-Obed Pipeline system, a 129-km sour gas pipeline system operated by SemCAMS that originates in the Hinton area and connects to the SemCAMS Kaybob 3 gas plant.
 Keyera is also the sole owner of the following gas plants which were not active in 2016: Paddle River gas plant (operation suspended since February 2015) and Caribou gas plant (operation suspended since December 2015).

 (2) Ownership interest as at December 31, 2016 rounded to the nearest whole number.

 (3) Turnaround cycles are typically six years for sweet gas plants and four years for sour gas plants.